-The faculty and staff will comply with the Exposure Plan (EP) as implemented by CBD College's Exposure Occupational Safety Health Agency (OSHA), and California OSHA Universal Precautions Guidelines will be implemented when working in the college laboratory and at the clinical facilities.
+The faculty and staff will comply with CBD College's Exposure Control Plan (EP).
+Universal Precautions Guidelines will be implemented when working in the college laboratory and at the clinical facilities.
 Faculty and students will comply with additional directives of each facility.